 First of all, Xisto means scraped, making allusion to the athletes use of covering themselves with oils before the games and scraping it off once they finished.
 The style of the construction is Doric, as the restored seventeen columns of the initial 81 indicate.
 The columns on the west side had elaborated lion heads decorations.
 A huge roof used to lay on the top of this colonnade made of white marble, covering a large part of the gym.

 During the posterior Roman times, a swimming pool was built.
-The gymnasium counted also on a water tank placed on its middle part, where athletes washed themselves.
+The gymnasium counted also on a water tank placed on its middle part, where athletes washed.
 Regarding the adjacent western thermes, they were used for the same purpose.

-Another part of the gymnasium was the so called Xystos Dromos, which means Carved Street.
+Another part of the gymnasium was the so-called Xystos Dromos, which means Carved Street.
 The name of the street refers to the surface of this road, which was very useful for them to avoid slipping during the races, because of the oils cover.
-This part was sheltered, and allowed the athletes to continue exercising under bad whether conditions.
+This part was sheltered and allowed the athletes to continue exercising under bad weather conditions.